cwgoes/pluranimity.org/_posts/2019-05-19-comparative-advantages-distributed-ledgers.md

 Why might distributed ledger technology help, and what role would it serve?

-we must subsidize the prediction markets, and this could provide a way to do so - substantial part of payment to prediction markets
+we must subsidise the prediction markets, and this could provide a way to do so - substantial part of payment to prediction markets

 - automatic contract creation & enforcement
 - separation of measurement and of computation - one measurement protocol can serve all needs, scales better